2026 Palm Beach Single Family Office Forum

 Two exceptional thinkers.
 Two competing frameworks.
 Direct engagement with the question that keeps family office principals awake: Is this still an environment where generational wealth can be built and preserved?

-SESSION: "Infrastructure for Crisis: Who to Call When Systems Fail"
+SESSION: "Infrastructure for Crisis: Who to Call When Systems Fail"sometimes elegantly through planning, sometimes violently through crisis."

 The infrastructure required when traditional systems fail is not found in compliance manuals.
 It is found in the quiet professionals who have spent decades handling third-rail problems: regulatory investigations, family disputes that threaten succession, reputational crises, jurisdictional complexity, the gray spaces where discretion matters more than documentation.